<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 As defined by Air Force guidelines, when the occupancy of a housing development falls below 98 percent, the installation and project owner may open eligibility to something called “Other Eligible Tenants” or OETs.
 The OET Category can range from activated National Guard and Reserve personnel, to Eligible Federal Civil Service employees, to Retirees, and in some cases, General Public.

-Persons applying for military housing must still undergo screening and a background check and obtain clearance from the Installation Security Forces Squadron, to include all required National Crime Information Center (NCIC) and Interstate Identification Index (III), to be approved for placement in a home.
+Persons applying for military housing must still undergo screening and a background check and obtain clearance from the Installation Security Forces Squadron, including all required National Crime Information Center (NCIC) and Interstate Identification Index (III), to be approved for placement in a home.
 (AFI 32-6000, Para.
 6.12.2.
 Other Eligible Tenants)

 Fences are an additional monthly fee and not included in the rent.

-Residents desiring any fence, such as a fenced back yard, must first seek approval through Rising View to use one of their approved installation vendors, pay for the installation, then pay a monthly maintenance fee, which residents state averages approximately $45 dollars per month, a total of roughly $520 dollars annually.
+Residents desiring any fence, such as a fenced backyard, must first seek approval through Rising View to use one of their approved installation vendors, pay for the installation, then pay a monthly maintenance fee, which residents state averages approximately $45 dollars per month, a total of roughly $520 dollars annually.
 Residents are not required to install a fence.

 (Rising View Resident Handbook, Page 12, Fences.)